hellohaptik/docs_haptik/docs/agent-chat/newmychats.md

 ![previousconversationslist2](assets/PC2.png)

-Initially, two latest conversations would be present in the previous conversations section.
-The **show more** option allows the agents to view a maximum of 5 previous conversations of the user.
+Initially, two latest conversations would be present in the **Previous Conversations** section.
+The **Show more** option allows the agents to view a maximum of 5 previous conversations of the user.

 ![previousconversationslist3](assets/PC3.png)

-If the user does not have any chat history, the Previous Conversation section will appear as follows
+If the user does not have any chat history, the **Previous Conversation** section will be empty and will appear as follows

 ![previousconversationslist4](assets/PC4.png)

 #### Notes

-Notes are a stack of all the notes which agents have recorded while having a conversation with the user.
+Notes are a stack of all the notes which different agents have recorded while having conversations with the user at distinct times.

 ![notes](assets/notes.png)